 Tim Curry as Pennywise in It (1990)

 For decades, Tim Curry’s ultra-expressive face made him a natural choice to work under heavy makeup.
 He played Darkness in Legend, Frank-N-Furter in Rocky Horror, and Pennywise the Killer Clown in It.
-Bart Mixon created and applied the terrifying Pennywise makeup to Tim Curry, without question one of the most iconic makeups in the entire history of horror.
+Bart Mixon created and applied the terrifying Pennywise makeup to Tim Curry.
+It’s without question one of the most iconic makeups in the entire history of horror.
 Interestingly, Tim Curry almost didn’t take the role of Pennywise because of the makeup.
 The initial designs for Pennywise in the 1990 miniseries were much more heavily made-up and dramatic.

 Glenn Close in Hook (1991)